 To provide resources to enable HRO to pursue projects furthering musical excellence to be shared with audiences around the world

-To empower HRO’s student leaders by offering business experience and providing institutional memory
+To empower HRO’s student leaders by offering business expertise and providing institutional memory

 To encourage interaction among HRO’s players and alumni/ae and their larger communities through artistic, educational, and social programming